Preseason Preparation: Intentional Archery Practice

 Dedication Equals Success

 To consistently arrow animals takes work and dedication.
 It might take years of eating tag soup, but you will eventually find success.
-The recipe for that success comes at different rates for different people, and there are a lot of things that need to line up in order for you to end the day with an animal laying at your feet.
+The recipe for that success comes at different rates for different people, and there are a lot of things that need to line up for you to end the day with an animal lying at your feet.
 Many of those things are out of our control, but being intentional with your archery practice is one of the things we can control.
 Bridge the gap, and you’ll be that much closer to passing on the tag soup.

 Josh Kirchner